|Mr. Carl Warmouth||Head of School|

 |Mrs. Angela Johnson||Registrar||B.A., Communication, University of Idaho, 1997

-I started out as a volunteer parent helping in the classroom and with various large office projects as needed.
+I started working at Ambrose as a volunteer parent in the classroom and with various large office projects as needed .
 I was blessed to be hired as a part-time office assistant in 2008.
-Now, I get to work with the best people who encourage and challenge me spiritually everyday as the registrar.
+Now, I get to work along-side with the best people who encourage and challenge me spiritually everyday.
+I changed jobs from being the Office Manager to the Registrar in 2017.

-My husband and I fell in love with classical education after we researched different curricula and attended a conference as we started homeschooling our son.
+After we researched different curricula as we started homeschooling our son, my husband and I believed classical Christian education was the best educational option for our family.
 We continued to homeschool until our son reached 3rd grade when we enrolled him at The Ambrose School, formerly Foundations Academy.
-Time goes so quickly - our son graduated in 2015 and our daughter in 2017.
-The school has been a great fit for our family as it reinforces a Biblical worldview and offers many great challenges for growth, both academically and spiritually.
+Time goes quickly - our son graduated from The Ambrose School in 2015 and our daughter in 2017.
+The school was a great fit for our family as it reinforced a Biblical worldview and offered many great challenges for growth, both academically and spiritually.

 Church Affiliation: Grace Bible Church